Harlan

 We went.
 It was an incredible weekend.
 I had a chance to sit and talk to Harlan, to watch him, to see what all the fuss was about.
 And to hear him read aloud.
 That was a treat.
 Few writers are good public readers, but Harlan was incredible.

 Allen introduced us.
 Harlan was talking to Gene Wolfe, whom we know slightly, and Allen brought me up and said, “Hey, Harlan, I’d like you to meet my friend, Mark Tiedemann.”
 Allen then proceeded to recite a list of my publications.
-I am perversely shy about that, more so then, and I cut him off with a self-effacing, “Yeah, I’ve all over.”
+I am perversely shy about that, more so then, and I cut him off with a self-effacing, “Yeah, I’ve been all over.”
 Harlan, without missing a beat, said “Oh, yeah?
 What’s it like in Tuva?”
 My brain skipped a beat.
 One of the few times in my life under circumstances like that it caught up and somehow pulled an answer up.
 “Very flat and cold, but if you’re into monotoned nasal music, they’ve got a great scene.”

 Harlan said nothing for about five seconds, then cracked up, stuck his hand out to shake mine, then said “When were you last there?”